Unexplained Critical Illnesses and Deaths

 - and an unknown etiology after initial testing is completed

-- Reporting an Unexplained Critical Illnesses or Death
+- Reporting an Unexplained Critical Illness or Death

 How to report, testing provided, and examples of cases that should be reported.